maxnz/csinparallel-gen/README.md

 ##### Stage 4

 Stage 4 is where the customization happens:

+- `00-packages`
+  - Installs required packages for the image

+- `01-run.sh`
   - The files required for the `ansible-pull` functionality are added to the image
   - The PiTracker systemd service is created and enabled
   - The hd-admin account is added

 ##### Stage 5